MARTIMM/gtk-glade/README.md

 * [ ] What can we do with the GTK::Glade object after it exits the main loop.
 * [ ] Name changes: E.g It feels a bit that 'Engine' is not a proper name.
 Better something with 'Handler' in it.
 It all depends on what is added later.
-* [ ] Adding a layer of a state engine using e.g. Tinky or Tinky::Hash.
 * [ ] Need to test more things like adding or modifying content of widgets.
 * [x] Add css files
 * [ ] Add theme styling
 * [ ] Add animation
-* [ ] Add interface tester so it can be tested using prove.
+* [ ] Add an interface tester so it can be tested using prove.
 Only the callbacks can be tested.
+This might be implemented by adding a layer of a state engine using e.g. Tinky or Tinky::Hash.

 # Versions of involved software